 - 1. Age < 16 years - 2.
 More than 48 hours from the onset of ALI - 3.
 Patient is known to be pregnant - 4.
 CK >10 times the upper limit of the normal range - 5.
-Transaminases >5 times the upper limit of the normal range
+Transaminases >8 times the upper limit of the normal range

-- 6. Patients currently receiving ongoing and sustained treatment with any of the following; itraconazole, ketoconazole, erythromycin, clarithromycin, HIV protease inhibitors, nefazodone, cyclosporine, amiodarone, verapamil or diltiazem - 7.
-Patients with severe renal impairment (calculated creatinine clearance less than 30ml/minute) not receiving renal replacement therapy - 8.
+- 6. Patients currently receiving ongoing and sustained treatment with any of the following; itraconazole, ketoconazole, HIV protease inhibitors, nefazodone, cyclosporine, amiodarone, verapamil or diltiazem. - 7.
+Patients with severe renal impairment (estimated creatinine clearance less than 30ml/minute) not receiving renal replacement therapy - 8.
 Severe liver disease (Child's Pugh score >12; Appendix 1) - 9.
 Current or recent treatment (within 2 weeks) with statins - 10.
 Physician decision that a statin is required for proven indication - 11.
 Contraindication to enteral drug administration, e.g. patients with mechanical bowel obstruction.
 Patients with high gastric aspirates due to an ileus are not excluded. - 12.
-Domiciliary mechanical ventilation - 13.
+Domiciliary mechanical ventilation except for CPAP/BIPAP used for sleep-disordered breathing. - 13.
 Known participation in other investigational medicinal product (IMP) trials within 30 days - 14.
 Consent declined - 15.
 Treatment withdrawal imminent within 24 hours - 16.
-Non-english speaking patients or those who do not adequately understand verbal or written information unless an interpreter is available
+Non-english speaking patients or those who do not adequately understand verbal or written information unless an interpreter is available - If CK, ALT and AST values are not available as part of routine care, a blood sample will be obtained after informed consent but before randomisation.
+CK, ALT and AST values may be obtained up to 72 hours prior to randomisation.